Julianna Pacheco

-Julianna Alba Pacheco Torres (born June 28, 2002) is a Puerto Rican footballer who plays as a midfielder for Mexican Liga MX Femenil club Santos Laguna and the Puerto Rico women's national team.
+Julianna Alba Pacheco Torres (born June 28, 2002) is a Puerto Rican footballer who plays as a midfielder for the Puerto Rico women's national team.

 Early life

 Pacheco was born in San Antonio, Texas to an American father and a Puerto Rican mother.
 Her paternal grandparents were also born in Puerto Rico.

 Club career

 Pacheco has played for Santos Laguna in Mexico.

 International career

 Pacheco made her senior debut for Puerto Rico at senior level on October 23, 2021, in a 2–1 friendly home win over Guyana.